Welcome toSan Vicente Park

 Eliminate Confusing Intersections

-As a diagonal street, San Vicente provides many instances of complicated intersections as it meanders against the general grid of Los Angeles.
-Any frequent driver in Central LA will probably relate to how much emptier San Vicente is for traffic, but how it provides intersections too wide for pedestrians and too unsafe for alternative mobility options.
+As a diagonal street, San Vicente provides many instances of complicated intersections as it meanders against the general grid of Los Angeles, at a width too great for pedestrians and too unsafe for alternative mobility options.
+With right-turn-only access as the park straddles major boulevards, city grid traffic would improve (Beverly, 3rd Street, La Cienega, Wilshire, Olympic/Fairfax, La Brea, Pico, Venice)

 Isolated Medians and Old Growth Trees

-One of the most appetizing features of the existing San Vicente Boulevard is it’s generous landscaped median.
-For decades, this marooned park-like feature has nurtured old growth tree, sitting idle of human use due to lack of programmed space, crosswalks, and zooming cars.
+One of the most beneficial features of the existing San Vicente Boulevard is the generous landscaped median.
+For decades, this marooned park-like feature has nurtured old growth tree, idle of human use due to a lack of programmed space, crosswalks, and zooming cars.
 Transforming the boulevard into a park would incorporate the old trees and expand the existing medians to become the primary use of this urban space.
+Reduced vehicular traffic from safety measures will encourage a tranquil conversion.

 Recent Updates and Road Diet

 In addition, the City of Beverly Hills has committed to improving San Vicente Boulevard within its jurisdiction to be “Complete Streets.”
-New bicycle lanes are proposed between La Cienega and Wilshire.
+Bicycle lanes between La Cienega and Wilshire.

 The planted medians along San Vicente Boulevard in the Carthay Circle Neighborhood are inaccessible